The following information pertains to:

 Military personnel may register to vote or request mail ballots with a Federal Post Card Application (FPCA), which may be obtained from the Unit Voting Officer or the Service or State Department Voting Action Officer.
 If FPCAs are not available, one may be downloaded online, or a request may be submitted by phone or in writing to the Supervisor of Elections Office.
 Refer to the Federal Voting Assistance Program website for further instructions, www.fvap.gov.

-A. Requests for a vote-by-mail ballot must be received by the Elections Office no later than 5:00 p.m. on the sixth (6th) day before the election.
+Requests for a vote-by-mail ballot must be received by the elections office no later than 5:00 p.m. on the tenth (10th) day before the election.

-A. Vote-by-mail ballots are sent to Military and Overseas citizens no later than 45 days prior to an election.
+Vote-by-mail ballots are sent to military and overseas citizens no later than 45 days prior to an election.
 Subsequent mailings will be processed on a daily basis as new requests are received.

-A. All completed vote-by-mail ballots must arrive at the Elections Office by 7:00 p.m.
-Election Day in order to be counted.
-If you are voting from outside the United States, your general election or presidential preference primary vote-by-mail ballot will be counted if voted by Election Day and received within 10 days following the election.
-There is a presumption that the ballot was mailed on the date stated on the outside of the envelope, regardless of the absence of a postmark or the existence of a postmark date that is later than Election Day.
+All completed vote-by-mail ballots must arrive at the elections office by 7:00 p.m. election day in order to be counted. if you are voting from outside the united states, your general election or presidential preference primary vote-by-mail ballot will be counted if voted by election day and received within 10 days following the election. there is a presumption that the ballot was mailed on the date stated on the outside of the envelope, regardless of the absence of a postmark or the existence of a postmark date that is later than election day.